Morgan City Great Wall

 Erected by State of Louisiana and National Park Service.

 Topics and series.
 This historical marker is listed in these topic lists: Disasters • Environment • Waterways & Vessels.
 In addition, it is included in the Atchafalaya Water Heritage Trail series list.

 Location.
 29° 41.737′ N, 91° 12.628′ W. Marker is in Morgan City, Louisiana, in St. Mary Parish.
 Marker is at the intersection of Front Street and Freret

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Morgan City Floodwalls (a few steps from this marker); Charles Morgan (about 600 feet away, measured in a direct line); The Governor Jared Young Sanders Memorial Monument (approx. 0.2 miles away); Civil War Years (approx. 0.3 miles away); Sacred Heart Of Jesus Church (approx. 0.3 miles away); a different marker also named Atchafalaya River (approx. 0.3 miles away); Southwest Reef Lighthouse (approx. 0.4 miles away); Twin City Gospel Temple (approx. half a mile away).
 Touch for a list and map of all markers in Morgan City.

 Credits.
 This page was last revised on December 25, 2017.
-This page originally submitted on December 25, 2017, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 86 times since then and 31 times this year.
+It was originally submitted on December 25, 2017, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 194 times since then and 29 times this year.
 Photos: 1, 2, 3. submitted on December 25, 2017.